 On your website, you say why Sirin Software and why Ukraine; so why Ukraine?

 I think there are several reasons.
 I’m sure that if you simply google “Why hire Ukrainian programmers‟ you will get pretty similar information.
 The first reason is a high level of technical education, as we have a number of good universities that offer a great technical background.
-Another is the location – we’re one hour from most Western European time zones and even closer to the US time zones than South-East Asia.
+Another is the location – we’re only one hour ahead from most of Western Europe and closer to the US time zones than South-East Asia.
 The third reason is the European mentality.
 This may sound like a minor advantage but those who have worked with Asian service providers will understand.
 Of course, there are other advantages such as good quality internet and no visa being required for most foreigners, etc.

 In an editorial, Vladimir Beck, the chairman of the European Business Association IT Committee, said that Ukraine’s export IT segment showed an increase of 15 per cent in 2016 and he expects a 20 per cent growth in 2017.
 Do you agree?

 Well, the IT segment in Ukraine has demonstrated growth, even during the economic crisis, so I more than agree with that.

 If you were to give some advice to a company from the CEE region that is starting from scratch, right now, advice would you give them?